-The purpose of class ranking is to communicate the cumulative performance of each student pupil, relative to other students pupils in a grade level, to institutions of higher learning, prospective employers, parents, and the students pupils themselves.
+The purpose of class ranking is to identify and honor our highest-achieving students.
+Class ranking will not appear on students' formal transcripts or be reported to institutions of higher learning, unless requested and parental permission to report is obtained communicate the cumulative performance of each student, relative to other students in a grade level, to institutions of higher learning, prospective employers, parents, and the students themselves.